 In cases where a student receives outside scholarships or grants, Ashland reserves the right to adjust any scholarship from the school.

 Students showing financial need based up their completed FAFSA Application are eligible for scholarship assistance.
-A completed FAFSA and Seminary Scholarship Application are required for consideration.
+A completed FAFSA and Seminary Scholarship Application are required for consideration, as well as a minimum of 8 semester hours, and a minimum GPA of 2.75 for returning students.
 Priority awards are given to admitted students who have completed the application requirements before May 15.

 up to $3,000 annually